spirosrap/Deep-Reinforcement-Learning/General/DeepRL.md

 ### *Background*: Markov Decision Process (MDP)

+***Markov Decision Processes (MDPs)** are a tool for modeling sequential decision-making problems where a decision maker interacts with a system in a sequential fashion.*(Algorithms for Reinforcement Learning,Csaba Szepesvari)

 All states in Markov Decision Process has “Markov” property, referring to the fact that the future only depends on the current state, not the history

 $\mathbb{P}\left[S_{t+1} | S_{t}\right]=\mathbb{P}\left[S_{t+1} | S_{1}, \ldots, S_{t}\right]$